aphyr/distsys-class/README.markdown

 ### Backups

-- Backups are essentially sequential consistency
+- Backups are essentially sequential consistency, BUT you lose a window of ops.
   - When done correctly
   - Some backup programs don't snapshot state, which leads to FS or DB corruption
     - Broken fkey relationships, missing files, etc...
   - Allow you to recover in a matter of minutes to days
-  - But more than recovery, they allow you to step back in time
+  - But more than fault recovery, they allow you to step back in time
     - Useful for recovering from logical faults
       - Distributed DB did its job correctly, but you told it to delete key data